Lake Charles Personal Injury Lawyers

 How much is my personal injury claim worth?

 Every injury case is different.
 With that being said, the value of your claim will be heavily influenced by the extent of your injuries and the damages sustained.
 For example, a case involving whiplash injuries after a car accident may yield a smaller settlement than a case involving the wrongful death of a loved one.
-It is best to discuss your case with an attorney to get a more accurate representation of the value of your claim.
+It is best to discuss your case with an lawyer to get a more accurate representation of the value of your claim.

 Are personal injury settlements taxable?